kwameopareasiedu/react-simple-widgets/src/widgets/multi-date-picker/multi-date-picker-usage.md

 -   `onDatesSelect: (dates: Array<string>) => void`

     This function is called with the selected dates when the save button is clicked.
+The dates are of the format `YYYY-MM-DD`